-With the use of aggressive combination chemotherapy, the prognosis is similar to more conventional presentations.[114,115]
+With the use of aggressive R-CHOP–based combination chemotherapy, as is used in DLBCL, the prognosis is similar to that of conventional stage IV DLBCL.[138,139,140]

 Burkitt Lymphoma/Diffuse Small Noncleaved-cell Lymphoma

-Treatment of Burkitt lymphoma/diffuse small noncleaved-cell lymphoma involves aggressive multidrug regimens similar to those used for the advanced-stage aggressive lymphomas (diffuse large cell).[122,123,124] Aggressive combination chemotherapy, which is patterned after that used in childhood Burkitt lymphoma, has been very successful for adult patients with more than 60% of advanced-stage patients free of disease at 5 years.[125,126,127,128] Adverse prognostic factors include bulky abdominal disease and high serum LDH.
-Rituximab has been incorporated into these regimens, as seen in a nonrandomized, single-armed, prospective, multicenter trial of 363 patients, aged 16 years to 85 years, who showed a 5-year PFS of 71% and a 5-year OS of 80%.[Level of evidence: 3iiiA] Patients with Burkitt lymphoma have a 20% to 30% lifetime risk of CNS involvement.
+Treatment of Burkitt lymphoma/diffuse small noncleaved-cell lymphoma involves aggressive multidrug regimens in combination with rituximab, similar to those used for the advanced-stage aggressive lymphomas (diffuse large cell).[147,148,149,150] Aggressive combination chemotherapy, which is patterned after that used in childhood Burkitt lymphoma, has been very successful for adult patients with more than 60% of advanced-stage patients free of disease at 5 years.[151,152,153,154] Adverse prognostic factors include bulky abdominal disease and high serum LDH.
+Patients with Burkitt lymphoma have a 20% to 30% lifetime risk of CNS involvement.
 Prophylaxis with intrathecal chemotherapy is required as part of induction therapy.
-(Refer to the PDQ summaries on Primary CNS Lymphoma Treatment and AIDS-Related Lymphoma Treatment for more information.)
+Patients with HIV-associated Burkitt lymphoma also benefit from less-toxic modification of the aggressive multidrug regimens in combination with rituximab.[Level of evidence: 3iiiDiv] (Refer to the PDQ summaries on Primary CNS Lymphoma Treatment and AIDS-Related Lymphoma Treatment for more information.)